FLC-Technologies/jde-technical/README.md

 Email us your GitHub repository link once complete (sean@farmlinkcapital.co.za, devstack@farmlinkcapital.co.za).

+Any tech stack and languages may be used, although, please specify your choices and reasoning.

 Important: Please do not push your work back to the starter repository.

 ## Objectives